synapsecns/sanguine/packages/docs/docs/consensus/glossary.md

 is proven on the remote chain.

 ### Canonical Source of Truth
-In the world of [Cross Chain](#cross-chain) messaging, there is the problem of only being able to perform atomic transactions on one blockchain at a time.
+In the world of [Cross Chain](#cross-chain) messaging, atomic transactions can only be performed on one blockchain at a time.
 For any piece of information stored, one of the blockchains will serve as the canonical source of truth.
-If two or more chains disagree, the chain that is the canonical source of truth gets to decide the real state, and the other chains will need to be corrected to match the correct state.
+If two or more chains disagree, the chain that is the canonical source of truth gets to decide the actual state, and the other chains will need to be corrected to match the correct state.

 ### Client Smart Contract Application Developer
 The developer who is creating an application that requires [Cross Chain Messaging](#cross-chain-messaging-system) is